The product

 The era of agents is here.

 Coordination across agents.
-Policy enforced at the moment of action.
+Every action recorded, attributed, and anchored, so policy has a substrate to verify against.
 An audit chain the auditor can interrogate.
-Deployed inside your boundary, air-gapped where the workload requires it.
+The audit substrate deployed inside your boundary, air-gap-capable where the workload requires it.
 One substrate, four properties, every action attributed.

 § 01 Four properties